 Choosing new flooring for your Ottawa home

-This material is fairly new to the world of flooring, as it has usually been seen on walls or of course in your favorite bottle of wine.
+Cork flooring is fairly new to the world of flooring, as this material has usually been seen on walls or of course in your favourite bottle of wine.
 However, it is a surprisingly quality material for floors.
 It is harvested from the bark of the cork oak tree found in Mediterranean forests.
 These trees don’t have to be cut down to harvest the cork from them, as it grows back every few years.
 This makes cork an ideal renewable source.
 Anti-microbial properties help keep allergens from becoming problematic in the home and have the added benefit of being fire retardant.

-The coloring of bamboo is very light but is available in a host of hues that will work with any setting and décor in your home, office or wherever else.
-Varied grains and the wide array of color options give bamboo an edge over traditional flooring by allowing for customization that isn’t found with other options.
+The colouring of bamboo is very light but is available in a host of hues that will work with any setting and decor in your home, office, or wherever else.
+Varied grains and the wide array of colour options give bamboo flooring an edge over traditional flooring by allowing for customization that is not found with other options.
+If you are considering bamboo for your kitchen, our guide on bamboo flooring in the kitchen covers durability, cleaning, and style choices.

 Glass Tiling